 Incentivize the Member States to cut emissions in buildings

 The SPI is a key part of the Circular Economy Action plan (CEAP).
-As main action the initiative will widen the scope of the Eco-design Directive and define complementary legislative proposals to regulate sustainability aspects of products such as durability, reusability, upgradability, and reparability; the presence of hazardous chemicals; energy and resource efficiency; recycled content remanufacturing and carbon and environmental footprints.
+As main action the initiative will widen the scope of the Eco-design Directive (now: Regulation) and define complementary legislative proposals to regulate sustainability aspects of products such as durability, reusability, upgradability, and reparability; the presence of hazardous chemicals; energy and resource efficiency; recycled content remanufacturing and carbon and environmental footprints.

 EPPA supports clear assessment and communication on the sustainability of products.
 For construction products, this assessment is performed following EN15804 and must always be considered in the individual building context.
 Therefore, EPPA supports the introduction of sustainability assessment following EN15804 into the legal framework of the Construction Products Regulation (CPR).
-The CPR is the adequate legal instrument to cover such an assessment and any overlap with other legislation, such as the Ecodesign Directive, must be avoided.
+The CPR is the adequate legal instrument to cover such an assessment and any overlap with other legislation, such as the Ecodesign Regulation, must be avoided.

 As a part of the Green Deal, the Renovation Wave initiative aims at renovating millions of buildings, increasing the renovation rate to at least 2 % in the next decade, boosting the economy in periods of recovery, delivering better houses to Europeans, and supporting the 2050 climate neutrality goal.